whoshyam/Git-Github/D3-advanceGit/readme.md

 ie agar jb hme upstream se fork ar koi issue solve kiya L34 code daal dete ar PR karne se phle koi ar user contri krdeta h L42 upstream mae daal deta h </br>
-ab hmara forked repo ,local machine piche h upstream se th then do
+ab hmara forked repo ,local machine piche h upstream se th then do ie if we fork a repo and work on some issue and maked changes on line34 and makes a PR but before the PR merge </br>
+some other user works on another issue and makes changes on line42 and makes a PR and then the PR is merged in the main </br>
+then now the local machine and github forked repo is behind the upstream main so to make it happen we do -->

 ```
 git remote add upstream <url of original repo>